SimJunYou/CS2113T-TP-UG/UG.md

 ra.VI will display the message saying that your task has been marked done!
 Your task will now be marked with a tick.

 #### Editing a task description
-Put `CS2113 homework` instead of `CS2113 homework`?
+Put "CS2113 homework" instead of "CS2113T homework"?
 You can edit the task descriptions of existing tasks.

 **Format:**
 `edit -t <task_index> <task_description>`

 **Example Usage:**
-Let’s say you have a task `Team project` of index 1 (seen from your `list -t` command), and you have completed it.
+Let’s say you have a task called "Team Project", with task index `1` (seen from your `list -t` command), and you want to change the description to "Individual Project" instead.
 To edit a task’s description:
-1. Type `edit -t`, followed by the task index of the task you want to edit, `1`, and the new task description, `Individual project`.
-The full command would be `edit -t 1 individual project`.
+1. Type `edit -t`, followed by the task index of the task you want to edit, `1`, and the new task description, `Individual Project`.
+The full command would be `edit -t 1 Individual Project`.
 2. Then, simply press the Enter key to execute it.

+Additionally, let’s say you want to add/edit the deadline of your task to `30-12-2020 1800` (i.e. 30th of December 2020, 6pm).
+1. You can add this optional deadline to the task by adding `-by`, followed by the deadline for your task.
+2. The full command would be `edit -t Individual Project -by 30-12-2020 1800`.

 **Outcome:**
 ra.VI will display the message saying that your task has been edited successfully!
-Your task will now be marked with a tick.
+Your task will now have the new description

 ```tip
 You can find the index of the tasks by using `list -t`.